-Undergraduate students who are enrolled as a full-time student (12 hours or more per semester) in a College of Engineering degree program (or general engineering), and who are at the rank of sophomore, junior or senior are eligible for a variety of other scholarship opportunities.
+Undergraduate students who are enrolled as a full-time student (12 hours or more per semester) in a College of Engineering degree program (or general engineering), and who are at the rank of sophomore, junior or senior are eligible for other scholarship opportunities.
 Some of these are identified below.
 Students are advised through campus email about these awards and others that arise as funding is available.

-- Study Abroad Scholarships: The College of Engineering strongly advocates international experience for its undergraduate students.
-A limited number of $1000 grants are available for enrolled College of Engineering students each year who plan to participate in a study abroad program.
-To learn more about the International Experience Grant, visit the College of Engineering's Study Abroad page.
+The College of Engineering strongly advocates international experience for its undergraduate students.
+A limited number of $500-$1000 grants are available for enrolled College of Engineering students each year who plan to participate in an education abroad program.
+To learn more about the International Experience Grant, visit the College of Engineering's Education Abroad page.